Azure/Moneo/docs/QuickStartGuide.md

     ```
     Note: The manager node can also be a work node as well.
 The manager node will have the Grafana and Prometheus docker containers deployed to it.

-    Note: You must have password ssh enabled on your nodes
+    Note: You must have passwordless ssh enabled on your nodes

     Note: The manager node must be able to ssh into itself